 Who said the iPad lacks an SD card slot or USB?
-Well, actually, it does, but there is a solution for you if you crave a physical camera connection.
-If you have an older pre-Lightning iPad, the two-part Camera Connection Kit ($29) offers two 30-pin dongles that work surprisingly well for owners of the original iPad, iPad 2, or third-gen iPad.
-One adapter accepts SD cards, the other has a USB port.
+Well, of course it does, but there is a way round that if you crave a physical camera connection.
+One adapter accepts SD cards, the other has a USB 3.0 port.
 Plug in a camera directly or pop in a memory card to import photos and movies to the iPad for viewing or editing, and sync them with a computer later.
-You can also experiment with some other surprising ways to use the USB connection with other devices.